Overview of the Canadian work permit

 - Authority to release personal information to a designated individual

-Then you must pay the application fees.
+Then you must pay the work permit application fees.
 You can also pay your biometrics fees while you pay the application fees to avoid delays.
 Ensure you print the receipts and upload them before you submit the application.
 Also, an incomplete application or missing information may cause the IRCC to return your application or delay processing.

 Cost and Processing times